ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

   Basic functionality should be available by the end of Sunday (US West Coast time), and full functionality should be achieved by Tuesday.

+* STATUS UPDATE Aug 7: We are still working on redeploying compute nodes and other services.
+Attempting to log in might give a "No such file or directory" error, this is expected. **No files or data have been lost** and this error is due to us not re-mounting our storage system on the nodes in an attempt to prevent cluster usage.

 ## Unannounced exceptions

 <!--